dnakov/cc-gh/README.md

 ---

-**Disclaimer**: This project modifies Anthropic's Claude Code Action to remove API key validation.
-Use responsibly and ensure you have proper authorization for any AI model usage in your environment.
+**Disclaimer**: This project modifies Anthropic's Claude Code Action to remove API key validation, allowing you to use your existing Claude subscription.
+Use responsibly and ensure you have proper authorization for AI model usage in your environment.